SublimeLinter/SublimeLinter/docs/meta_settings.rst

 ~~~~~~~
 Because new versions of python are potentially backwards-incompatible with earlier versions, dealing with python-based linters can be tricky:

-- The linter itsef may only run on a specific major.minor version of python (or later).
+- The linter itself may only run on a specific major.minor version of python (or later).

 - It may be necessary to run it on a version of python compatible with the version in which the code to be linted was written.